siriusaisolution-1/brandmateai/README.md

 ## Deployments

-- **Vercel** – Trigger redeploys with the "Clear cache" option whenever route groups (directories in `src/app/(...)`) change.
-This ensures the build picks up the new layout without stale artifacts from previous deployments.
+- **Vercel** – When redeploying after route group changes (directories in `src/app/(...)`), use the **Clear Build Cache** option so the build starts from a clean slate and picks up the new layout without stale artifacts from previous deployments.